christianityorigins/website/books/_posts/2016-04-01-druidic-calendar.md

 	* Christian Equivalent: Christmas (December 25)

 2. **Imbolc - February 1/2**
 Mark the midpoint between Yule and the spring equinox with rituals to purify and renew.
-Honor the goddess Brigid, patron of poetry, healing, and smithcraft.
 	* Christian Equivalent: Candlemas (February 2)

 3. **Ostara (Spring Equinox) - March 20/21**
 Welcome the return of spring with eggs, rabbits, and feasting.
-Honor the goddess Eostre, patron of fertility and new life.
 	* Christian Equivalent: Easter (movable date, typically in March or April)

 4. **Beltane - May 1/2**